lishangqiu/GravityGame/README.md

 # GravityGame

-**Note: Merged with website, so I actually updated a lot on the website repo**

 A little gravity simulation game.
 It's now on my website https://lishangqiu.github.io.

+**Note: Merged with website a bit ago, so I actually commited a lot to website repo** In hindsight, I probably should've used subrepo for github, but its already too late lol.